jeremyzhang1/jeremyzhang1.github.io/README.md

 # Jeremy Zhang's Website
-This is my website for hosting projects.
+This is currently a work in progress.

+The website will look cool by the end of the summer.